-- Alberta Foothills The Waterton, Jumping Pound and Caroline fields of Alberta are sour gas assets that have been producing for more than 50 years
+- FOOTHILLS Located in southern Alberta, the Waterton, Jumping Pound and Caroline fields are sour gas assets that have been producing for more than 50 years.

-- Marcellus Shale/Utica This Appalachian basin featuring tight shale gas extends into several Appalachian states, including Pennsylvania.
-Utica is an emerging exploration area in this basin
+- APPALACHIA The Marcellus shale gas basin extends into several Appalachian states, including Pennsylvania.
+The Utica shale formation is an emerging exploration area in this basin.

-- Permian Basin This basin reaches from west Texas to southeastern New Mexico and has produced conventional oil for decades.
-It’s now re-emerging as a significant liquids-rich shale resource
+- PERMIAN Reaching from west Texas to southeastern New Mexico, this basin has produced conventional oil for decades.
+It’s now re-emerging as a significant liquids-rich shale resource.

 Areas where Shell is exploring: